SujitKumarGarnaik/Music-Landing-Page/README.md

 # Music-Landing-Page
-This is a HTML,CSS end to web project
+This project is a beautifully designed web page themed around music.
+It features a visually engaging layout with high-quality images, smooth animations, and responsive design.
+The page is built using HTML, CSS with icons provided by Remix Icon.